Oklahoma primary electoral system

-System
+Method

-If there were only two candidates, then a simple first past the post election was held.
-However, if there were more, then voters were required to rank a certain number of candidates in order of preference (any voter who did not rank enough candidates would have the ballot voided): in a contest with three or four candidates, each elector would get two choices, and in a five-or-more-candidate race, three choices.
+The system is a hybrid between Dowdall voting and Bucklin voting.
+Voters rank candidates in order of preference.
+Like in Bucklin voting, voting proceeds in rounds, where the first candidate to reach a majority wins.
+However, unlike in Bucklin, and like in Dowdall, a second-preference vote is worth half as many points as a first-preference vote; a third-preference is worth a third of a point; and so on.
+The first candidate whose point totals exceed half the number of voters is declared winner.

-If no single person received a majority of the first-preference votes, then every candidate would have half the number of second-preference votes added to their total.
-If, after this, any candidate who had a majority of votes cast would be declared winner; if not, and there were only two preferences expressed, the winner would be whoever had the higher total.
-If, however, there were five or more candidates and none held a majority after this second round, then each would have one-third of the third-preference votes added on, and after this, whoever had the highest total would be declared winner.
+As actually implemented in Oklahoma, the system required voters to rank half of all candidates.

 Worked example

-In the above example, no candidate has 26 or more first-preference votes, so it is necessary to use the second-preference votes: each person's number of second-preference votes is divided by two and added onto their number of first-preference votes: this new total is shown in parentheses.
+In the above example, no candidate has 25.5 points, so we add the second-preference votes: each person's number of second-preference votes is divided by two and added onto their number of first-preference votes.
+This new total is shown in parentheses.

-None of these new totals exceeds the majority figure of 26 either, so the third-preference votes are now factored in.
+None of these totals exceeds the majority figure of 26 either, so the third-preference votes are now factored in.
 Each candidates number of third-preference votes is divided by three and added on, shown in square brackets.
 At this stage, Alice, Carol, and Dave all have totals in excess of 26, but Dave's total is the highest, so he is the winner despite being ranked first by fewer people than was Alice.